KenneyTheGoat/RUL_Prediction/README-RUL.txt

 --------------------------------------------------------------------------------------------------------------------------
 Dataset.py

-To run this program from the current working directory.
+To run this program from the current working directory
+1. Open the file with the code
+2. Look for a list of battery ID's, and add or delete ID's how you want
+3. Save the file
-1. Open the terminal
+4. Open the terminal
-2. type 'python Dataset.py' and press enter
+5. type 'python Dataset.py' and press enter
-3. enter battery ID
+6. enter battery ID

 This will read the NASA .mat file and converts it into a .csv